arduino/docs-content/content/learn/07.creating-content/arduino-library-style-guide/arduino-library-style-guide.md

 ---
-title: 'Arduino Style Guide for Writing Content
+title: 'Arduino Style Guide for creating Libraries'
-description: 'Learn how to write clear Arduino examples that can be read by beginners and advanced users alike.'
+description: 'Learn how to write library APIs in an Arduino style.'
 tags:
   - Style Guide
   - Guidelines